 This parameter is not the diameter itself, but rather the curve for how it’s affected.

-Also popular are setting the size to the sensor fuzzy or perspective, with the later in combination with a Perspective
+Also popular is setting the size to the sensor fuzzy or perspective, with the later in combination with a Perspective.

 This allows you to affect Fade with Sensors.